Avenida Ferrocarril S/N, Urubamba

 The 5,500 square foot spa is rivaled only by those at the Aranwa and Sol y Luna.
 On the entry level an indoor–outdoor pool (half is inside, half is out) is free to use for guests, while the downstairs facilities include saunas, steam rooms, and a water world of pools and showers and tubs, all with a healthy mix of jets and bubbles.
 Specialty treatments like Andean Chocolate or 24–karat Gold Facials and Passion fruit or El Misti mud therapies are found nowhere else in the area (though they do offer most standard massages and treatments as well).

-Their T’ikary tour office in the hotel arranges most of the standard Sacred Valley and Machu Picchu tours (with a hint of luxury), though the beauty of the hotel’s location is that, if you want to save on costs, you can walk right out of the door and take local transportation or hire a taxi to almost anywhere in the valley.
+Their T’ikary tour office in the hotel arranges most of the standard Sacred Valley and Machu Picchu tours (with a hint of luxury), though the beauty of the hotel’s location is that, if you want to explore locally, you can walk right out of the door and take local transportation or hire a taxi to almost anywhere in the valley.
+One big advantage Tambo del Inka has is its own train station on the Peru Rail route to and from Machu Picchu.
 Outdoors near the train terminal, on a corner of the property, is a small village of shops that comes alive before trains are to depart.
 The rest of the time it stays quiet.
 A small riverside walking trail and gardens fill the remainder of the walled compound.